wimlds/berlin-tdd-workshop/README.md

 ---

-# Running test
+### Running test

 Start environment and:

 `pytest` or `pytest -vv` for verbose output

-This should return tha a test has passed and some were skipped.
+This should return a test has passed and some were skipped.

 ## Workshop